Millwall F.C.: Harris era, return to Championship, and FA Cup giant-killers: 2015–2023

-Death of chairman and second tier consistency: 2023–2025
+Death of chairman, second tier consistency and play-offs: 2023–present

 Millwall's late American chairman John Berylson, who owned the club from 2007 to 2023.

 On 4 July 2023, the club announced the death of owner and chairman John Berylson, who died in a car accident.
 His son, James, was named as his replacement as chairman.
 On 18 October 2023, the club announced it had mutually agreed to part company with first team manager Gary Rowett.
 On 6 November 2023, Millwall confirmed England under-20s manager Joe Edwards as their new Head Coach.
 After a run of four wins in 19 games, Edwards was sacked by Millwall on 21 February 2024.
 He was replaced by former player and record club goalscorer Neil Harris, his third spell in charge of the Lions.
 Under Harris, the club finished 13th.

 On 15 June 2024, the club's first-choice goalkeeper Matija Sarkic died while on international duty with Montenegro.
-The 2024–25 season was Millwall's eighth consecutive year in the second tier, their most successful period since 1996.
 On 10 December 2024, with Millwall 11th in the Championship, Harris said he would be leaving the club following the side's match at Middlesbrough on 14 December.
-Alex Neil was appointed as Harris's successor, and led Millwall to 8th, just missing out on the play-offs on the final day of the season.
+Alex Neil was appointed as Harris's successor, and led Millwall to eighth, just missing out on the play-offs on the final day of the season.
+In the 2025–26 season Millwall finished third, losing 2–0 in the play-off semi-final to Hull City.
+The 83 points Millwall finished with was their highest ever points total in the second tier.
+The season also saw the club's largest-ever Football League attendance at The Den, as 19,004 spectators watched them beat Charlton Athletic 4–0 in January 2026.
+The 2025–26 average home attendance of 17,135 was also the highest since the 1952–53 season.